christalselvin/social_Wing_backend/README.md

 Social Wynk Registration System
-This project is a registration system for Social Wing, a platform designed to help businesses grow and connect.
-It uses Flask for the backend, integrates email notifications via SMTP, and stores user data in a database.
+This project is a registration system for Social Wynk, a platform designed to help businesses grow and connect.
+It uses Flask for the backend, integrates email notifications via SMTP, and stores user data in a PostgreSQL database.

 Features
 User registration form with validation.